 My husband, Robin, and I spent about three weeks in Japan in November 2025, starting in Tokyo and then heading to Mount Fuji.
 We traveled with my bestie Amy and her partner Kyle, who split off to Kyoto for a few days before we all reunited.

-Robin and I chose to split our time in Kyoto into two hotels to test different neighborhoods.
+Robin and I chose to split our Kyoto time between two hotels to test out different neighborhoods.
 We started in Gion, staying at Granbell Kyoto.
 Rooms were small but comfortable, the smart TV was clutch, and the location mattered more than anything else.
-I booked this for the location but mainly for their onsen in the basement, which I used after a long day of walking almost 11 miles.
+I booked it mainly for their onsen in the basement, which I used after a long day of walking nearly 11 miles.
+Sliding into that hot water after a full day of temples?
+Chef kiss.

 Later, Robin and I moved to Moxy Kyoto near Nijo Station.
-The rooms were larger and modern, and near the castle, but we were farther from Gion at night.
-It’s a good option if you prioritize space and easy train access, but I preferred our Gion base overall for a first-time trip.
+The rooms were larger and more modern.
+It’s a solid option if you prioritize space and easy train access, but being farther from Gion at night made it feel less alive.
+I preferred our Gion base overall for a first visit, and I’d start there again.

 Kyoto Airbnbs Are Perfect For Large Groups

-If you’re traveling with your family, you should look into renting one of these beautiful Kyoto Airbnbs that range from traditional Japanese houses to luxury, chic condos overlooking the city.
+If you’re traveling with family or a bigger crew, look into renting one of these beautiful Kyoto Airbnbs that range from traditional Japanese machiya townhouses to chic modern condos overlooking the city.

-Top Things To Do In Kyoto: Ultimate 5 Day Kyoto Itinerary
+Top Things To Do In Kyoto: Full 5 Day Kyoto Itinerary

 Day 1 Kyoto Itinerary: Arrival, Gion, and Pontocho at Night

-We traveled from our Mount Fuji Hotel to Kyoto via bus and train, arriving mid-afternoon at Kyoto Station.
+We traveled from our Mount Fuji hotel to Kyoto via bus and train, arriving mid-afternoon at Kyoto Station.
 After checking in, we kept things intentionally simple.
+Arrival days are not the day to overdo it.

 Dinner was at Aiyo!
-Kawaramachi Branch, an all-you-can-eat and drink apps place.
+Kawaramachi Branch, an all-you-can-eat-and-drink apps place.
 It was fine.
-Not a highlight of our trip, but it worked for a tired arrival night.
+Not a highlight of the trip, but it worked for a tired arrival night when no one had the bandwidth to research something better.

 Day 2 Kyoto Itinerary: Shrines, Red Torii Gates, Markets, and Night Illuminations